+Table 1.2.1.
 Program Educational Objectives (PEOs)

-PEO1

-To Formulate, analyse and solve Engineering problems with strong foundation in Mathematical, Scientific, Engineering fundamentals and modern AI&ML practices through advanced curriculum.

-PEO2

-Analyze the requirements, realize the technical specification and design the Engineering solutions by applying artificial intelligence and machine learning theory and principles.

-PEO3

-Demonstrate technical skills, competency in AI&ML and promote collaborative learning and team work spirit through multi-disciplinary projects and diverse professional activities along with imbibing soft skills and ethics.

-Program Outcomes and Program Specific Outcomes of AI&ML Department (POs & PSOs)

-PO1: Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals and an engineering specialization to the solution of complex engineering problems.

-PO2: Problem Analysis: Identify, formulate, research literature and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences and engineering sciences.

-PO3: Design / Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet specified needs with appropriate consideration for public health and safety, cultural, societal, and environmental considerations.

-PO4: Conduct investigations of complex problems: using research-based knowledge and research methods including design of experiments, analysis and interpretation of data and synthesis of information to provide valid conclusions.

-PO5: Modern Tool Usage: Create, select, and apply appropriate techniques, resources and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

-PO6: The Engineer and Society: Apply reasoning informed by contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to professional engineering practice.

-PO7: Environment and Sustainability: Understand the impact of professional engineering solutions in societal and environmental contexts and demonstrate knowledge of and need for sustainable development.

-PO8: Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norms of engineering practice.

-PO9: Individual and Teamwork: Function effectively as an individual, and as a member or leader in diverse teams and in multi-disciplinary settings.

-PO10: Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such as being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.

-PO11: Project Management and Finance: Demonstrate knowledge and understanding of engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.

-PO12: Life-long Learning: Recognize the need for and have the preparation and ability to engage in independent and life- long learning in the broadest context of technological change.
-Any signatory needs to provide an overview of its learning outcomes and confirm that compliance of programs.

-PS01

-The ability to understand, analyse and demonstrate the knowledge of human cognition, Artificial Intelligence, Machine Learning and data science in terms of real world problems to meet the challenges of the future.

-PSO2

-The ability to develop computational knowledge and project development skills using innovative tools and techniques to solve problems in the areas related to Deep Learning, Machine learning, Artificial Intelligence.
+PROGRAMME OUTCOMES (POs)

+After the completion of Electrical and Electronics Engineering Program, the students will be able to have the following Program Outcomes:

+РО Programme Outcomes (POs) PO1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
+PO2 Problem analysis : Identify, formulate, research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+PO3 Design/Development of solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations PO4 Conduct investigations of Complex problems : Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
+PO5 Modern Tool Usage : Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
+PO6 The Engineer and Society : Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice PO7 Environment and Sustainability : Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.
+PO8 Ethics : Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.
+PO9 Individual and Teamwork : Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.
+PO10 Communication : Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, give and receive clear instructions.
+PO11 Project Management and Finance : Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
+PO12 Life-long learning : Recognize the need for and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

+Table B.2.1.1.1 Details of Programme Outcomes

+PSO (Programme Specific Outcomes):

+PSO Programme Specific Outcomes PSO1 Modeling and Analysis - An ability to mathematically model and analyse the performance of Electrical Machines, Power Electronic systems, Control & Instrumentation systems, Electrical Power systems.
+PSO2 Design and Development - An ability to Design the hardware and software requirements for the Development of Electric drives & Control, Conventional & Renewable Energy and Automation.

+Table B.2.1.1.2 Details of Programme Specific Outcomes